 Introduction - Optical Breadboard and Optical Tables Tutorial

-When securing optical components in research, manufacturing and field environments, optical tables and optical breadboards are the critical components.
-Typically tables and breadboards provide a rigid platform tapped with 1/4-20 or M6 tapped holes on 1" or 25 mm spacing.
-The first decision that must be made when purchasing an optical breadboard or table is what kind of rigidity/isolation from vibration is needed.
+When securing optical components in research, manufacturing, and field environments, optical tables and optical breadboards are critical components.
+Typically, tables and breadboards provide a rigid platform tapped with 1/4-20 or M6 holes on 1 inch or 25mm spacing.
+The first decision that must be made when purchasing an optical breadboard or table is what kind of rigidity or isolation from vibration is needed.
 In many cases, the incredibly versatile solid aluminum optical breadboard will do the job.
-In other cases a larger, more rigid structure of a honeycomb optical table or breadboard is needed.
+In other cases, a larger more rigid structure such as a honeycomb optical table or breadboard is needed.
 Base Lab Tools offers both.

 Honeycomb or Solid?

-RULE OF THUMB - The thicker the breadboard, the more ridged (less deflection)
+RULE OF THUMB - The thicker the breadboard, the more rigid (less deflection)

-While the units in this graph are arbitrary and relate to only the particular setup, the trend is important to note that the honeycomb deflects less 1/3 as much as the same sized 1/2 in solid aluminum breadboard.
-The trend gets only better when the thickness is increased to 4" or 8" or more.
-Likewise, there is a rigidity gain going up to a 3/4" solid aluminum breadboard from a 1/2" solid aluminum breadboard
+While the units in this graph are arbitrary and relate to only the particular setup, it's important to note the trend this information shows.
+The honeycomb deflects 1/3 as much as the same size 1/2 in. solid aluminum breadboard.
+The trend only improves when the thickness is increased to 4 inches, 8 inches, or more.
+Likewise, there is a rigidity gain when increasing from a 1/2 in. solid aluminum breadboard to a 3/4 in. solid aluminum breadboard.

 Solid Aluminum Optical Breadboards

-The Solid Aluminum Optical Breadboards, (SAB-Series) is a nonmagnetic, general purpose Mount Surface that is used in a wide variety of applications.
-Other names for Solid Aluminum Optical Breadboards are Breadboard, Bench Plate, Optical Table, Tool Plate, Baseplate, Table Top and Optical Platform.
-Solid Aluminum Optical Breadboards come in a variety of standard off the shelf shapes and are a convenient and cost-effective platform for prototyping optical assemblies, conducting experiments, mounting small subsystems, and stacking instrumentation.
-This type of breadboard is often used to increase work-space by allowing an optical setup to expand vertically over several levels.
+The Solid Aluminum Optical Breadboards (SAB-Series) is a nonmagnetic, general purpose mount surface used in a wide variety of applications.
+Other names for Solid Aluminum Optical Breadboards are Breadboard, Bench Plate, Optical Table, Tool Plate, Baseplate, Table Top, and Optical Platform.
+Solid aluminum optical breadboards come in a variety of standard, off the shelf shapes and are a convenient and cost-effective platform for prototyping optical assemblies, conducting experiments, mounting small subsystems, and stacking instrumentation.
+This type of breadboard is often used to increase available work space by allowing an optical setup to expand vertically over several levels.